Looking for a day trip filled with arts and culture? Join Zac Blaylock as he takes us on a trip to Port Angeles, WA.

 The art center has been a favorite spot of mine since my childhood.
 Memories of field trips to exhibits as an elementary student made way to time spent on the outdoor art exhibition trails surrounding the structure after-hours as a high-schooler.
 This place has always held a magical quality for me, and it did not fall short today.
 Although some of the outdoor exhibits had been visibly damaged by the severe windstorm earlier this year, much of it remained intact.

 A trip around the grounds revealed some new mystical additions to the choice ones collected in my memory.
 Sadly, one of my favorites; a wrought iron gate opening into a seemingly overgrown path, had been torn from its hinges by either storm damage or some local vandal.
 I hope it receives the repairs it needs.
-Aside from this damage there is still much to enjoy here, and I hope this art center and the other places I was able to call on today bring joy and luster to your visit to beautiful Port Angeles!
+Aside from this damage there is still much to enjoy here, and I hope this art center and the other places I was able to call on today bring joy and luster to your visit to beautiful Port Angeles, WA!